 There's also the moment where James inherits her Union Jack bulldog, which Bond hates, in accordance to her will.
+Bond interprets this gesture, more or less, as "don't have a desk to put this on".

 The final scene with Bond, Moneypenny, Tanner and Mallory (now as M) in the new (or rather, old) MI6 office brilliantly reminds us that no matter what happens, however much things change, James Bond WILL return.